 This section includes views and voices of children from our engagement with them.
 We include children's voices and perspective in our work, and help them to have a say on government policy and decisions.

 We invite you to use this information in your work.
 If you re-use quotes, please reference the Office of the Children's Commissioner.

 So far in 2017 we have asked children and young people their perspectives on culture, having a say (especially to government), bullying, education and learning.
-We have sent feedback to participating schools for completed surveys, and will upload our full reports here soon.
+We have sent feedback to participating schools for completed surveys, and you can see our latest reports here.

 Over the years we have consulted children on a number of issues that impact on them.
 Below are the broad subject areas and links to the results of these engagements with children and young people.